 "I deserve all your credit, dirt-beast.
 All your credit is belonging to Zim!"

 Dib gave a little sigh of relief.
 Good.
 "Don't shout, space-boy.
 Or do you want the whole compound to hear us?"

 Zim kicked him.

 A little red glow faded into being at the distant end of the hall—exit sign, buzzing anxiously in the dark.
 They burst into a run, and their footsteps rang between the walls.
-Zim grinned at him with zippered teeth, flexing fists, and Dib grinned back because, in his heart of hearts, he didn't really think that anything could hurt either of them.
-Nothing ever had, and nothing ever would—not as long as they were fighting together, because for all that he spent most of his life these days messing with the alien there was really nobody he'd rather have at his back at moments like these.
+Zim grinned at him with zippered teeth, flexing fists, and Dib grinned back because, in his heart of hearts, he didn't really think that anything could take down either of them.
+Nothing ever had, and nothing ever would—certainly not as long as they were fighting together, because for all that he spent most of his life these days messing with the alien, there was really nobody he'd rather have at his back at moments like these.

 Something like pride stirred in his chest, but sharper and more invidious.

 "You ready?" he asked, hand on the opening bar.

 Zim's grin grew.
 "You have no idea, Dibling."